WHYGT

 SHARE

-When I started coding, I thought the toughest part would be learning the syntax.
+When I started coding, I thought the toughest part for developers would be learning the syntax.
 If I could just get the semicolons and brackets right, I’d be good to go.

 I was wrong.